Yuankai Luo (罗元凯)

 luoyuankai.jpg

-• Unified Framework GNN+ for Reassessing Classic GNNs in General Graph Tasks: developed GNN+, a framework that integrates message passing and well-known regularization techniques like dropout.
+• Systematic Architecture Refinement: developed ModernGNN (GNN+), a framework that integrates message passing and well-known regularization techniques like dropout.
 GNN+ demonstrates that the true potential of classic GNNs has been previously underestimated in both node-level and graph-level tasks, challenging the belief that complex mechanisms are necessary for superior performance in graph models [NeurIPS 2024, ICML 2025, ICLR 2025].

 Recent Publications